alex-dulac/py-scrobbler/README.md

 - Apple Music application installed on your macOS (if you want to scrobble from Apple Music)
 - Spotify account (if you want to scrobble from Spotify.
 API credential docs: https://developer.spotify.com/documentation/web-api)
 - Last.fm account and API credentials (https://www.last.fm/api/account/create)
-- postreSQL database (optional but recommended)
+- PostgreSQL database (optional but recommended for full feature access)

 ### Installation